deepinthesystem/clairvoyance/README.md

 # clairvoyance
-This is the official website for clairvoyance
+This is the official website for clairvoyance.